skepticaldude/devops-learning/README.md

 * connected my first Virtual machine yesterday
 * understanding more on what cloud computing is all about
 * and understanding that Devops is more of a culture than a live hard skill

+# Progress Update 2/18
+it's been 18 days, i've lost touch with some concepts but i'm back on this working with GCP and also gemini CLI